 The College Community

-Each year, approximately 180 first-year students enter our JD program and five foreign-trained legal scholars and practitioners enter our LLM program, preparing to join generations of professional and civic leaders who have shared a unique law school experience that develops analytical skills, independence of mind, and keen personal integrity.
+Each year, we welcome a new group of ambitious and highly talented students to our JD and LLM programs, preparing to join generations of professional and civic leaders who have shared a unique law school experience that develops analytical skills, independence of mind, and keen personal integrity.
 Students, alumni, faculty, and law school staff organize a number of law-centered events each year, including numerous lectures and conferences.

 The University of Iowa College of Law is a dynamic, professional enclave located in the center of a vibrant 30,000-student research university on a 1,900-acre campus in Iowa City.